-NYC ending migrant debit card program
+NYC ending controversial migrant debit card program

-New York City has announced that it will end its program that gave prepaid debit cards to migrant families.
+New York City has announced that it will end its pilot program that gave prepaid debit cards to migrant families.

 "Through the immediate response cards pilot program, we were able to reduce food waste, redirect millions of dollars to our local economy, and provide more culturally relevant food to more than 2,600 migrant families in our care.
 As we move towards more competitive contracting for asylum seeker programs, we have chosen not to renew the emergency contract for this pilot program once the one-year term concludes," Mayor Eric Adams said in a statement.